NHSDigital/communications-manager-api/README.md

 ## Testing

 The tests written in this repository target the NHS Notify API.
-The types of testing this repository includes are:
+The types of testing this repository include are:

 * Unit tests
 * Integration tests